+According to FBI data, about 20 mass murders occur every year.
+The rate is not increasing or decreasing.
+In fact, it is one of the most stable crime rates among all types of crime.
+Here are some classic examples.
 On September 6, 1949, Howard Unruh walked through Camden, New Jersey and gunned down 13 people within 12 minutes.
 On August 1, 1966, Charles Whitman began a rampage from the Clock Tower on the University of Texas campus, killing 13 people and wounding another 31.
 He had killed his mother and wife just before beginning his slaughter at the university.
 Also in August of 1966, Robert Smith killed five beauty college students in Mesa, Arizona.
 Also during 1966, Richard Speck killed 8 nursing students in Chicago, Illinois In July 1984, James Oliver Huberty killed 21 people and wounded another 19 in a McDonald's Restaurant in San Diego, California.
 On August 19, 1987, Michael Ryan killed 15 people and wounded another 15 in Hungerford, England.
 In 1989 Marc Lepine killed 14 women at the Ecole Polytechnique in Quebec, Canada.
 In July, 1999, Mark Barton, a daytrader, shot and killed 9 people at two Atlanta day trading firms.
 During 2002, Luke Helder became the "Smiley Face Bomber" across five states.
 In April 2007, Cho Seung-Hui, shot and killed 32 students and wounded another 30 injured at Virginia Tech University in Blacksburg, Virginia.
 In May of 2010 the national news media reported at least three different cases of mass murder in China.
 In July of 2012, James Eagan Holmes dressed up in tactical gear and shot up a movie theater in Colorado.
 In December of 2012, Adam Lanza shot up an elementary school in Newtown, Connecticut.
 These kinds of incidents, and many more like them, illustrate the reality that mass killings have become a regular feature of our culture, and are international in scope (see Wiki list of rampage killers worldwide).
 "No society, no city, no culture, and no country may claim a special immunity from their occurrence" (Turvey 2008).These events, which we call mass murder, mass homicide, or spree killings, seem to have increased in the last half century.
 Another term "going postal" has come to mean going on a killing rampage because of several incidents by present or past employees of the U.S. Postal Service.
 "Theorists believe that a breakdown in social controls during the past three or four decades has undermined the inhibitions that ordinarily keep a person from acting on the impulse to kill" (Flaherty 1992:5) Bartol (1991) calls these cases "multiple murders."
 He breaks multiple murders into three categories: (1) serial murder; (2) mass murder; and (3) spree murder.
 Serial murder occurs when an individual kills a number of individuals, usually three or more, over a period of time.
 Mass murder occurs with the killing of a number of individuals in one occurrence, usually at one location.
 Spree murder involves a number of killings at two or more locations with almost no time between the murders (Bartol 1991:225-6).
 Many cases that we call mass murder are technically cases of spree murder, but the distinction is cloudy.
 Turvey (1999) gets around it by saying "the phrase mass homicide is generally defined as the murder of three or more victims during a single event at one or more associated locations."
 But Turvey (1999:507) is also careful to explain the difference between mass homicide and genocide, in that genocide is "the deliberate and organized killing of large groups of people who are distinguished by their personal, political, and religious beliefs, their nationality, or their ethnicity."
 Holmes and Holmes (2000) attest that the definition of mass murder has four components:

 the number of victims